apptainer/singularity-userdocs/singularity_and_docker.rst

     5. Read-only ``/`` filesystem

-    Singularity mounts a container's ``/`` filesystem in read-only mode.
-To ensure a Docker container meets Singularity's requirements, it may prove useful to execute ``docker run --read-only --tmpfs /run --tmpfs /tmp godlovedc/lolcow``.
+    apptainer mounts a container's ``/`` filesystem in read-only mode.
+To ensure a Docker container meets apptainer's requirements, it may prove useful to execute ``docker run --read-only --tmpfs /run --tmpfs /tmp godlovedc/lolcow``.
 The best practioce here is:

-        "Ensure Docker containers meet Singularity's read-only ``/`` filesystem requirement"
+        "Ensure Docker containers meet apptainer's read-only ``/`` filesystem requirement"

     6. Installation to ``$HOME`` or ``$TMP``

-    In making use of Singularity, it is common practice for ``$USER`` to be automatically mounted on ``$HOME``, and for ``$TMP`` also to be mounted.
+    In making use of apptainer, it is common practice for ``$USER`` to be automatically mounted on ``$HOME``, and for ``$TMP`` also to be mounted.
 To avoid the side effects (e.g., 'missing' or conflicting files) that might arise as a consequence of executing ``mount`` commands then, the best practice is:

         "Avoid placing container 'valuables' in ``$HOME`` or ``$TMP``."